langjam/jam0001/ForLoveOfCats/README.md

 information.
 This log is not visible unless explicitly requested by the user in the case of an error and only contains the specifically relevant entries.

-Try playing around with the provided `program.rat` which implements a reverse polish notation interpreter.
+Try playing around with the provided `program.stack` which implements a reverse polish notation interpreter.
 Try passing invalid arguments, poke at variables, and inspect the comment stack.